It’s guaranteed you’ll have to pay taxes on your business income. But the good news is that you have some control over how much you pay.

 Are you paying rent on an office building, a storefront, or even a single room as part of your business?
 Then you can deduct that expense.
 Unfortunately, this does not apply to any rent-to-own properties.
 You can also deduct utilities for your working space, such as electricity and water bills.

 Everyone wants to promote their business, but marketing can be expensive.
-Luckily you can deduct any marketing costs that are used to generate or keep customers.
+Luckily you can deduct any marketing and advertising expenses that are used to generate or keep customers.
 This includes online banner ads, websites, billboards, flyers, and more.
 However, marketing that is intended to influence legislation cannot be deducted.

 Employee pay & benefits